 On September 25,1788 twelve proposed amendments to the Constitution were submitted to the states for ratification.
-Contrary to what you may believe the first proposed amendment dealt with how the House of Representatives would be apportioned.
+Contrary to what you may believe the first proposed amendment dealt with how the seats in the House of Representatives would be apportioned.

 The proposed amendment would have limited the size of Congressional Districts to no more than fifty-thousand inhabitants.